paulmueller/travisCI-macOSx-PyQt-pyinstaller/README.rst

   an unusable binary.
 - The version of the ``foo`` package is determined from the current git tag and wheels are named accordingly.
+- This setup should also work with matplotlib (backend set to Qt5Agg in the setup scripts)

 .. |Build Status| image:: https://img.shields.io/travis/paulmueller/travisCI-macOSx-PyQt-pyinstaller.svg